 6. Higher Conversion Rates

-Offering your customers a seamless feeling through their shopping process will also help reducing abandoned cart rates.
+Offering your customers a seamless feeling through their shopping process will also help reduce abandoned cart rates.

 Any other ideas?
 Feel free to give your comments.